cuire/book-of-the-sun-discord-bot/README.md

 # 🌌 Book of the Sun Discord Bot

 A Dice rolling Discord bot for the Book of the Sun Discord rpg system.
-Builted as an oportunity to play with [reacord](https://github.com/itsMapleLeaf/reacord).
+Built as an opportunity to play with [reacord](https://github.com/itsMapleLeaf/reacord).

 ## Getting Started